-Lower Coquille River Wetland and Stream Enhancement Grants and in-kind funding: \$376,315 Partners: Coquille Indian Tribe, ODFW, Private Landowner Purpose: This project is located on a working pasture landscape and has been identified as having high intrinsic potential for over-wintering juvenile coho salmon.
-This project is incorporating the "working landscapes" model for conservation that identifies winwin scenarios for private landowners and conservation of natural resources.
+Lower Coquille River Wetland and Stream Enhancement Grants and in-kind funding: \$376,315 Partners: Coquille Indian Tribe, ODFW, Private Landowner Purpose: This project is located on an organic dairy and has been identified as having high intrinsic potential for over-wintering juvenile coho salmon and other salmonid species.
+This project is incorporating the "working landscapes" model for conservation that identifies win-win scenarios for private landowners and conservation of natural resources.
 This project will improve fish passage through a tidegate equipped with a Muted Tidal Regulator, increase wetland and stream complexity in approximately one mile of channel by remeandering the channel and placing LWD, and we will fence and plant 5 acres of trees and shrubs in the riparian corridor.
 Additionally, the water management with the new tidegate will improve the drainage for the pasture.

-Current state of the channelized stream through the pasture that will be remeandered in summer 2017 and have riparian area fenced and planted 2017/2018 Work Completed: The engineering and permitting has been completed, a timeline for the summer 2017 in-water work period has been created, and the tidegate and culvert has been replaced.
+This project is addressing the primary limiting factors for salmonid recovery in the Coquille watershed by improving habitat complexity and water quality.
+Work Completed: The engineering and permitting has been completed, a timeline for the summer 2017 in-water work period has been created, and the tidegate and culvert has been replaced.
 Upcoming Work: The channel will be remeandered in August and September 2017 and the fencing and planting will occur in the winter and spring of 2018.